oddurka/Adventure-and-Travel-Website/README.md

 Continued development
 Useful resources
 Author
-Acknowledgments

 - Overview
-This is a modern Real State Agency website that has the purpose of offering the different services they offer, connect with their agents and have access to the latest listings online in a responsive website that is responsive for any type of devices.
+This is a modern Travel Agency website that has the purpose of offering the different travel services/destination packages they offer, connect with their agents and have access to the customizable travel expeiences online in a responsive website that is responsive for any type of devices, it also offers camping products and traveling blogs.

 - Links: